 After uninstalling Zwinky Toolbar, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Video showing how to remove potentially unwanted browser add-ons:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Mindspark Interactive Network related entries (5qbar.dll, Zwinky, Toolbar BHO, Search Assistant BHO) and disable them.

 To change your homepage from home.mywebsearch.com to your preferred domain, click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove home.mywebsearch.com and enter your preferred domain, which will open each time you launch Internet Explorer.

-If you continue to have problems with redirects to this website, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the zwinky toolbar, reset your Internet Explorer settings to default.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl" In the opened window click the "Advanced" tab, then click Reset.